open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/davidnhem.md

 ### Personal Background:

 #### My name is David Nhem, and I'm a recent CS graduate studied at University of Bridgeport.
-I used to live in New york and now I just move to San Diego for career opportunity.
+I used to live in New York and now I just move to San Diego for career opportunity.
 #### My favorite hobbies include listening to music, playing video games, watching preferred TV shows or movies, and visiting national parks.
 My favorite programming language is *Python*.
 My least favorite programming language is *C++*.

 ### Personal Profile Links: